We are reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 An inspector will look at each mechanical portion of the building, including elevators, large machinery and irrigation systems.

-They will look at the functionality of each system and determine its safety.
-They will recommend any necessary repairs that will help keep everything running smoothly.
+They will examine each system’s functionality and determine its safety.
+They will then recommend any necessary repairs to help keep everything running smoothly.

 HVAC